AGhariebiyan/to-the-root-backend/README.md

 1. Go to the [Strapi admin panel](http://localhost:1337/admin/)
 2. Go to _Settings > Roles (Users & Permissions Plugin) > Public_
 3. Tick the 'find' permission for the Article entity
-4. Tick the 'create' permission for the Article, Author and Category entities
+4. Tick the 'create' permission for the Article, Author, Category and Tag entities
 5. Be sure to to save your changes

 Now Strapi is ready to be populated: